Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 Generator artifacts​                                               | RO (see note) | Managed by domain specific configuration tools such as STM32CubeMX or MCUXpresso.
 [Build artifacts](./YML-Input-Format.md#directory-control)        | RW     | Created during the build process for example by a compiler.

-> **Note:**
->
+!!!
+Note
-> Some generators allow user modification to the generated files.
+    Some generators allow user modification to the generated files.
 For example, STM32CubeMX allows to modify source code between `/* USER CODE BEGIN */` and `/* USER CODE END */` and preserves this modification even when the STM32CubeMX regenerates the files.

 ### Project Area